Yunzez/geog482_essay/README.md

 ------
 ### pros and cons of the examined project
 I think they did a good job on trying to make the website simple and fast to use.
 Since they have quite a few sections with large dataset, it has a comparatively user friendly loading time, for individual pages too.
 The website is divided into tabs and each tab contains different maps, which is simple and easy to understand.
 However, when I first entered the website, I didn't notice the tab on top of the website for a while simply because the content on the first map was already overwhelming.
-So I think they can add an introduction page (maybe a sidebar panel) where users will first enter, this page can inform the users the basic purpose of the project and the usage of the website.
+So I think they can add an introduction page (maybe a sidebar panel) where users will first enter, this page can inform the users the basic purpose of the project and the usage of the website. <br/>
 Another thing to mention is that even though all sections show information clearly and well, it is quite obvious they have different styles, especially the background color of the sections, some of them are white and others are white or light color.
 The audience may first notice the change of color instead of the data, so the variations of the background color can be seen as a distracting factor for users.
-It would be an improvement if the project team could match the background color for all sections.
+It would be an improvement if the project team could match the background color for all sections.<br/>
 What's more, some sections in the project include data that covers all around the world while others only cover Washington State.
-So adding a switch for the audience to switch data between only Washington State and the globe will be a good improvement since it speeds up the loading process.
+So adding a switch for the audience to switch data between only Washington State and the globe will be a good improvement since it speeds up the loading process. <br/>
 Beyond that, the project can also offer the audience the link of the section on the page of each section, for example, the John Hopkins Covid dashboard.
-It gives users options to only focus on the section they are interested in instead of going on this all-in-one project.
+It gives users options to only focus on the section they are interested in instead of going on this all-in-one project.<br/>
 Besides all above, something worth to notice is that the website has another function that seems to be not opened.
-There is a line of words on the top right says "open common operating picture dashboard" but it does not offer a link for users to go to.
+There is a line of words on the top right that says "open common operating picture dashboard" but it does not offer a link for users to go to.
 After looking up, I realized the [regional common operating picture dashboard](https://risp-cusec.opendata.arcgis.com/datasets/68b0b267a23c4210af94f262880b2800) is a more generalized emergency dashboard for anyone who's in need.
-But it would be a great improvement if the website can put the link on the top right.
+But it would be a great improvement if the website can put the link on the top right. <br/>